Rismosch/ris_engine/README.md

 cargo run -p cli pipeline all
 ```

 Using the command above, some tests run [miri](https://github.com/rust-lang/miri).
-If miri is not installed on your system, then the tests which require it will definitely fail.
+If miri is not installed, then the according tests will fail.

 ## Cli